From benches to belts, a kids’ tool set opens the doors to creativity and gets tiny tradies taking on fix-ups with confidence.

 Connect kids to nature with this treasure-trove of tools to encourage open-ended play.
 Crafted with love, this set provides countless learning opportunities for your child.
 Great for playing on their own, or with friends or siblings.

 If this wasn’t a toy kids tool kit we’d probably borrow it for our own upcycles and DIYs.
 It’s a little carpenter’s dream kit complete with every tool they could need – downsized just for them.
-We love sets housed in carry cases and this one’s no exception.
+We love sets housed in carrying cases and this one’s no exception.

 Crafted from solid ash and beech, these tools have moveable elements that help your child be the best carpenter they can be.
 Corralled in a handy pouch, this set is enviable – even for adults!
 Pass these down along with the work ethic that comes from making things by hand!